greenelab/deep-review/all-sections.md

 experimentally-derived or predicted ligand-target complexes and how they represent the 3D structure.
-The Atomic Convolutional Neural Network [@17YaKNLKk] takes 3D crystal structures from PDBBind [@YO41GAOP] as input, ensuring it uses the correct ligand-target complex.
+The Atomic Convolutional Neural Network [@17YaKNLKk] takes 3D crystal structures from PDBBind [@YO41GAOP] as input, ensuring it uses a reliable ligand-target complex.
 Alternatively, AtomNet [@Z7fd0BYf] samples multiple ligand poses within the target binding site, and DeepVS [@Gue0c5Gb] and Ragoza et al. [@bNBiIiTt] use a